 This is a linear relationship.
 Its meaning is that the growth rate of a country $i(y_i)$ is determined in a common way in every country, so differences in growth arise only because of differences in the particular openness $(x_i)$ - plus a random error term $\epsilon_i$ - for each country.
-The random error should be thought of as containing the influence of other variables that we cannot observe (or have not bothered to observe).
+The random error - whose mean is zero - should be thought of as containing the influence of other variables that we cannot observe (or have not bothered to observe).